Newtown, New South Wales: Festivals

 Newtown hosts a number of annual festivals.

-The Newtown Festival is a community festival of free live music, events, workshops and stalls that has been held annually since 1978.
+The Newtown Festival was a community festival of free live music, events, workshops and stalls that was held annually from 1978 to 2019.
 Held in Camperdown Memorial Park next to St. Stephen's Church, Newtown.
-The purpose of the festival is to raise funds for the Newtown Neighbourhood Centre, an association that provides services to non-English speakers, the aged, disabled or poor.
-Controversially, in 2006 for the first time the festival was held within a fenced confine.
+The purpose of the festival was to raise funds for the Newtown Neighbourhood Centre, an association that provides services to non-English speakers, the aged, disabled or poor.

 Feastability, Newtown's Food and Wine Festival, showcases the eclectic international cuisines of the suburb along with Australian wine, local pubs and brewers, bakers and confectioners.
 The festival, which is held on the last Sunday of each September, started in the mid-1990s as six stalls outside the Hub.
 It now takes place in the grounds of Newtown School of Performing Arts, has more than 40 stalls and features all-day entertainment from musicians and artists, as well as kids' activities.
 The festival is organised by Marrickville Council.

 Under the Blue Moon Festival was an alternative community festival also held in September.
 The event had a variety of entertainment; live music, discussions, street performances, fashion shows and other subculture presentations, especially those of the Goth community.
 Local business and special interest groups provided a diverse variety of entertainment, including a local alternative hairdresser and even the local mortuary with a display of coffins.

 Sydney Fringe festival is a three-week alternative arts festival that was held for the first time in September 2010 at venues in Newtown, Enmore and Marrickville.
 It is a project of the Newtown Entertainment Precinct Association.